intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

 Log location outside container: {--output-dir value}/benchmark_resnet50_inference_fp32_20190104_213452.log
 ```

-* The `--output-results` flag can be used along with above accuracy test
+* The `--output-results` flag can be used along with above benchmarking
-settings in order to also output a file with the inference results
+or accuracy test, in order to also output a file with the inference
-(file name, actual label, and the predicted label).
-The command for this
+results (file name, actual label, and the predicted label).
+The results
+output can only be used with real data.

-is the same as the accuracy command above, with the `--output-results`
+For example, the command below is the same as the accuracy test above,
-flag added:
+except with the `--output-results` flag added:
 ```
 $ cd /home/myuser/models/benchmarks